-C. (4) Approval of 2011/2012 Investment Guidelines for NFTA and NFT Metro System, Inc.
+2. C. (3) Approval of 2012/2013 Investment Guidelines Policy for NFTA and NFT Metro System, Inc.

-RECOMMENDATION: The Audit and Governance Committee has reviewed this item and recommends that the Board approve the Investment Guidelines Policy for 2011/2012 for the Niagara Frontier Transportation Authority and its subsidiary.
+RECOMMENDATION: The Audit and Governance Committee has reviewed this item and recommends that the Board approve the Investment Guidelines Policy for 2012/2013 for the Niagara Frontier Transportation Authority and its subsidiary.

 INFORMATION: The investment guidelines were originally established in the early 1980's pursuant to New York State Public Authorities Law and Investment Guidelines for Public Authorities as promulgated by the Office of the State Comptroller.
-The NFTA's guidelines were last approved by the Board on April 26, 2010.
-There are no changes since that time.
+The NFTA's guidelines were last approved by the Board on April 25, 2011.
+There have been no changes since that time.